EthanMinton/megr2157-portfolio/docs/assignments/A03/index.md

 ## 3.0 FEA Reflection
 ### 3.1 Factor of Safety

 Calculating the factor of safety requires us to take the given strength of aluminium, which is 40 ksi, and divide it by the maximum stress observed within the Von Mises Stress Map, which is the value found at the very top of the legend, "2.920e +3" or 2.920 ksi.
 This gives us a value of around 13.7, rounding it to a safety factor of 14.
 This is a considerably large safety factor for the designed beam and conveys that the beam is overdesigned for axial tension applied to it.
 Obnoxious values can be expected here, as the design process prioritized achieving a specific deflection value over a value of stress.
-If we had prioritized obtaining a specific Factor of safety here it is likely that the deflection value would be nowhere near the asked-for value.
+If we had prioritized obtaining a specific Factor of safety here, it is likely that the deflection value would be nowhere near the asked-for value.
 As an engieer often you have to figure out how to achieve both without getting in the way of the other.

 <img width="820" height="670" alt="Math Scratch Paper (19)" src="https://github.com/user-attachments/assets/c913bf38-55c0-47ff-99d0-cf43379d2646" />

 ### 3.2 Displacement Difference

-After calculating the percent difference below, it was roughly found that they were 0.078% different.
+After calculating the percent difference below using 0.009 inches as our given and 0.00899 inches as our CAD-produced, it was found that they were roughly 0.078% different.
 An extremely small magnitude of difference; they could be considered essentially the same.
 The reason for this is likely due to the uniform geometry of the beam that prevents any complications within it internally.
 CAD Finite Element Analysis has the benefit of assuming the lack of stress concentrations due to the absence of geometries such as fillets, holes, or cracks within the structure and, being paired with the simple geometry of the tube, we can assume that the tension applied to the end of the structure should perform nearly exactly as predicted by our hand calculations.

 Since these calculations are nearly exact, the choice of which one I trust more is less impactful than if they differed.
 I would say that personally I trust the Finite Element Analysis just a little bit more, as it is able to take into account more geometric information of the body itself using the mesh.
 In most real-world situations, values such as these can vary from the theoretical to the real; taking in more details and properties can introduce some of the factors that may not be included within a purely theoretical calculation.